Become a data analysis expert that drives actionable business decisions.

 If you elect to submit your test scores:

 In your graduate application, you will be asked “Would you like to submit your official GRE/GMAT test scores to be considered as part of your admissions decision?”.
 Select “Yes”.
 The question will be under the “GRE/GMAT Waiver Request” section.
 Your application portal will be updated to include the GMAT/GRE test as a requirement.

 You will need to have your official test scores sent directly by the testing agency to our Office of Graduate Admissions.
 To submit your scores, please use Institution Code 5827.
 Test scores are valid for five years from the test date.
 It can take several weeks for test scores to be processed into your application package so we strongly encourage you to take the test at least 30 days prior to the application deadline.

-Consistent with the mission of the School of Business to prepare students with diverse backgrounds to succeed in a global business environment, our graduates will acquire essential knowledge and be competent in:
+Consistent with the mission of the Costello College of Business to prepare students with diverse backgrounds to succeed in a global business environment, our graduates will acquire essential knowledge and be competent in:

 - Ethical Decision Making: Recognize and demonstrate ethical accountabilities to ensure ethical professional practices in collecting and analyzing data and in executing business strategies.

 - Technical Skills: Analyze ambiguous, complex business issues using analytic methods and techniques with sound theoretical foundations.